 We only had one car so sometimes he had to drop me off before a shift and pick me up from the hospital after one.
 Since cell phones were not as available in the early 1970’s communication was a problem.

 When I worked day shift several times in CCU (Coronary Care Unit) there would be an emergency with a patient, or charting to finish or something else that prevented me from leaving to go tell him I would be late!
 He sometimes waited 30 minutes in the heat in the car.
 I remember him getting very angry about this, which was beyond my control and with no way to reach him.

 The first real explosion of anger

 While preparing for one of the moves to another apartment the first major sign of changes came.
 There was a misunderstanding with no chance of clarification without cell phones as to where we were going to meet one day after we had two cars.

 Of course I went to the wrong place according to him.
 Somehow we connected after an hour of waiting.
 He was furious!
 What could I do?
 I still remember as we drove back to our first apartment, he screamed at me, “BITCH!”
 I sobbed hysterically!
 He had never called me a name like that!
-(In the 1970’s Bitch was an insult.)
+(In the 1970’s Bitch was an insult and I believe still is!)
 Of course he said he was upset because he was worried that something had happened to me.
 (Funny way of showing it!)